-A 29 year-old graduate student from China’s Jianshu province was arrested on 30 December 2019 for selling a VPN service, which allowed Chinese locals to access the ‘open’ internet.
+A 29 year-old graduate student from China’s Jianshu province was arrested on 30 December 2019 for selling VPN software, which allowed Chinese locals to access the ‘free’ internet.

 The man, known by the pseudonym Gao, claimed that his customers were not using the VPN software illegally.
 While he has not been sentenced, Gao has confessed to the offence and is likely to face both jail time and monetary fines, having earned more than 11 million yuan since 2016 (~$1.6 million).

-By routing web traffic around China’s so-called ‘Great Firewall of China’ (GFW), a VPN allows users to circumvent web censorship and visit blocked web platforms like Facebook, Instagram, Twitter, and Google.
+By routing web traffic around China’s so-called ‘Great Firewall’ (GFW), a VPN allows users to circumvent web censorship and visit blocked web platforms like Facebook, Instagram, Twitter, and Google.

 Since the early 2000s, China has operated an aggressive censorship infrastructure, which is now able to block most VPNs.
-Very few services are capable of beating the GFW and working consistently in China.
+Very few services are capable of beating the GFW and only the top VPNs work consistently in China.

 Sadly, this is not the first time China has arrested its citizens over the distribution of VPN software.

 There are several reports of such arrests from 2019 alone: in May a man named Huang was jailed for selling access to a short video app with “over the wall” capabilities.
 He was charged under the crime of “providing intrusion and illegally controlling computer information system programs and tools.”

 On 23 December police arrested another man named Li for his involvement in an unlicensed commercial VPN company.
 Li carried out mainly customer support and marketing tasks, but was nonetheless held criminally responsible for the company’s illegal operation.

 The owner of the company, named Gong, was arrested earlier in December, but Li had managed to avoid the Chinese authorities for a period of time.
 He was ultimately caught “acting suspiciously” in Dongguan Railway Station.